 "Most studies on this topic come from the United States.
 My research will shed light on an understudied context."

 Due to the coronavirus pandemic, Yin is writing her thesis from her apartment instead of the campus library.
 In order to change up her scenery, she balances screen time with trips outside.

 “If you need a break from your computer, you can just take a walk.
 I am always stumbling upon new sights, even in my own neighborhood.”

 Outdoor activities give Yin the energy she needs to focus on her research.

-“At the University of Helsinki, you get a lot of support”
+“In the ICE programme, you get a lot of support”